kubernetes-sigs/gateway-api/geps/gep-5075/index.md

 Implementations that do NOT support this feature MUST set `ResolvedRefs=False` with reason `InvalidKind` (for `BackendTLSPolicy`) or `InvalidCACertificateKind` (for Gateway frontend TLS) when `clusterTrustBundleRef` is specified.

+### API Availability

+`ClusterTrustBundle` is a core Kubernetes API (`certificates.k8s.io/v1`, GA in Kubernetes v1.37).
+On clusters where the API is not available — e.g., Kubernetes versions older than v1.30, or clusters with the `ClusterTrustBundle` feature gate disabled — implementations MUST:

+1. Detect availability at startup and at periodic intervals by probing the discovery document (`GET /api`) for the `certificates.k8s.io` group, rather than by issuing client requests that would fail.
+2. Report support dynamically: the associated conformance feature MUST be advertised only when the API is present, so that the reported feature set reflects the cluster, not just the binary.
+3. If a resource with `clusterTrustBundleRef` is configured while the API is unavailable, set `ResolvedRefs=False` with reason `InvalidKind` (the kind is unresolvable) and, if it is the sole trust source, `Accepted=False` with reason `NoValidCACertificate`.
+Existing workloads using `caCertificateRefs` MUST continue to function, and the controller MUST NOT crash, fail to start, or drop reconciliation of other resources.

+This keeps `InvalidKind` as the single reason for "kind not available" and `InvalidCACertificateRef` for "API present but the specific bundle is invalid", which lets users distinguish a cluster-provisioning problem from a misconfiguration.

 ## 7. Conformance

 This is an Extended (Experimental) conformance feature.